dem1995/Winter-Fractals-CG-Project/README.md

 # Winter-Fractals-CG-Project
-A monochromatic a winter night sky scene using fractals (IFS, Koch, and n-flake) and OpenGL/JOGL.
+A monochromatic winter night sky scene using fractals (IFS, Koch, and n-flake) and OpenGL/JOGL.
 This is my portion of the computer graphics group project found at https://github.com/enondorf934/computer-graphics-project (held here for portfolio purposes).

 ![The two scenes for the project.
 The right half fell under my purview.](https://i.imgur.com/JIRaPsh.png)